pwyq/blog/_posts/2018-02-03-Arch-Linux-Install.md

     - Linux
 ---

-I blew my Ubuntu OS three days ago.
+My Ubuntu OS was blown up three days ago (ㄒoㄒ).

-Long story short, I stuck in an infinite and helpless login loop, and I couldn't find a feasible workaround to address the problem (with 2-hour intensive googling).
+Long story short, I stuck in an infinite and helpless login loop in Ubuntu, and there is no feasible workaround to address the problem (with 2-hour intensive googling).
 Well, since I need to re-install my system anyway, why not try something new.
 Though I've spent more than one year on Ubuntu Linux (daily use and at work), it's still took me two nights + one day to configure everything in Arch.

-> I would definitely NOT recommend a total newbie to Linux to try *Arch Linux*.
+> I would definitely NOT recommend a total Linux newbie to try *Arch Linux*.
 IT'S TOO "LIGHT"!

 ## Installation & Configuration